awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 + **Create a new distribution** – [CreateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_CreateDistribution.html)
 + **Update an existing distribution** – [UpdateDistribution](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_UpdateDistribution.html)

-## Granting the OAI Permission to Read Files in Your Amazon S3 Bucket<a name="private-content-granting-permissions-to-oai"></a>
+## Granting the OAI permission to read files in your Amazon S3 bucket<a name="private-content-granting-permissions-to-oai"></a>

 When you create or update a distribution, you can add an origin access identity \(OAI\) and automatically update the Amazon S3 bucket policy to give the OAI permission to access your bucket\.
 Alternatively, you can choose to manually create or update the bucket policy, or use object ACLs that control access to individual files in the bucket\.